 Algeria, Egypt, Israel, Jordan, Lebanon, Libya*, Morocco, Palestine**, Syria* and Tunisia.

-* The EIB will start operating in Libya after it signs a Framework Agreement with the country – currently under preparation.
+* The EIB will start operating in Libya after it signs a Framework Agreement with the country - negotiations are currently on hold due to the situation in the country.
 Following EU sanctions in November 2011, the EIB has suspended all loan disbursements and technical advisory contracts for projects in Syria.

 ** This designation shall not be construed as recognition of a State of Palestine and is without prejudice to the individual positions of the Member States on this issue.